 OneBeacon establishes loss and loss adjustment expense reserves that are estimates of amounts needed to pay claims and related expenses in the future for insured events that have already occurred.
-Loss and loss adjustment expense reserves have two components: case reserves, which are reserves for claims that have been reported to OneBeacon, and incurred but not reported reserves for claims that have occurred but not yet reported to OneBeacon.
+Loss and loss adjustment expense reserves have two components: case reserves, which are reserves for claims that have been reported to OneBeacon, and incurred but not reported ("IBNR") reserves for claims that have occurred but not yet reported to OneBeacon.
 Case reserves are estimated based on the experience and knowledge of claims staff regarding the nature and potential cost of each claim.
 OneBeacon periodically adjusts case reserves as additional information becomes known or payments are made.
-OneBeacon determines its incurred but not reported reserves by considering all available information including historical patterns of paid and reported claim experience, industry data, and changes in exposures to claims by line of business, type of insurance, limits of coverage, reinsurance protections and other factors affecting the business.
+OneBeacon determines its IBNR reserves by considering all available information including historical patterns of paid and reported claim experience, industry data, and changes in exposures to claims by line of business, type of insurance, limits of coverage, reinsurance protections and other factors affecting the business.

 The process of estimating loss and loss adjustment expense reserves involves a considerable degree of judgment by management.
-During the claims settlement period, which may extend over a long period of time, additional facts regarding claims and trends become known which may cause OneBeacon to two companies.
+During the claims settlement period, which may extend over a long period of time, additional facts regarding claims and trends become known which may cause OneBeacon to adjust its estimates of the ultimate liability.
+Also, as noted previously, the Merger combined the claims staff of the two companies.
 Subsequent to the Merger, it became evident that General Accident had systematically depressed case reserves under the belief that lower case reserves lead to lower settlements.
 In fact, it resulted in ineffective claims management and higher costs.
 The more conservative, and management believes, more appropriate, Commercial Union philosophy of establishing case reserves at expected settlement amounts was adopted in 1999.
-This led to significant case reserve increases which has made the estimation of reserves for incurred but not reported losses challenging.
-The challenge is compounded by inconsistencies in the categorization of historical data between legacy General Accident and Commercial Union claims systems.
-Management is working diligently to improve the consistency of such data.
-In 2001, we asked OneBeacon's adjusters to review all large cases and attest to the case reserve adequacy.
-As a result of this process, overall reserves have been increased significantly and the General Reinsurance Cover has been exhausted.
+This has led to significant case reserve increases which has made the estimation of IBNR reserves challenging.
+The challenge is compounded by the lack of reliable historical data for much of the claims converted from legacy General Accident systems.
+Management is working diligently to reconstruct such data.
+In 2001, adjusters were asked to review all large cases and attest to the case reserve adequacy.
+As a result of this process, overall reserves have been increased significantly and the GRC Cover has been exhausted.
 Management is reasonably confident that known cases can be ultimately settled within established reserves.
-However, as a result of the inherent uncertainties in the determination of loss and loss adjustment expense reserves for property and casualty insurance companies, combined with the factors noted above, actual loss and loss adjustment expenses may deviate, perhaps substantially, from estimates reflected in our consolidated financial statements.
-Changes to prior year reserves are booked in the current accounting period in accordance with generally accepted accounting principles.
+However, as a result of the factors noted above, actual loss adjustment expenses may deviate, perhaps substantially, from estimates reflected in our consolidated financial statements.
+Changes to prior year reserves are booked in the current accounting period.